Derailments, Crashes & Victims’ Rights

 by filing a civil lawsuit.
 Our attorneys at Chaikin, Sherman, Cammarata

-& Siegel, P.C. have handled many personal injury and wrongful death
+& Siegel, P.C. have handled many

-cases involving train accidents, and we are prepared to help you learn
+wrongful death cases involving train accidents, and we are prepared to help you learn

 more about your right to compensation.